-- Description of work to be performed by the sub for the prime award
+- Description of work to be performed by the subrecipient for the prime award

-- Budget reflecting reallocation of funds for Subrecipient and a Subrecipient budget (Including Justification)
+- Subrecipient Reallocation Form - Budget reflecting reallocation of funds for the subrecipient and a subrecipient budget, including justification

-Your new sub will be required to provide the following documentation to your OCG Proposal Analyst once approved by the sponsor (if not already submitted):
+Your new subrecipient will be required to provide the following documentation to your Subcontracts Officer once approved by the sponsor (if not already submitted):

-- Sub Commitment form (If the new sub is part of the Federal Demonstration Project (FDP) cohort, it is possible this form can be skipped)
+- Subrecipient Commitment Form (if the new subrecipient is part of the Federal Demonstration Project (FDP) cohort, the form may not be necessary)

 - Indirect Cost Rate Agreement

-Budget Note: CU will charge Indirect Cost (IDC) on the first $25,000 of the sub according to our negotiated rate agreement.
+Budget Note: CU Boulder will charge Indirect Cost (IDC) on the first $25,000 of the subagreement according to our negotiated rate agreement.
 The existing budget will have to be revised to cover these costs.

 NSF Salary Limit Questions